teleport-access-graph Chart Reference | Teleport

 {"grpcPort":443,"type":"ClusterIP"}

-service contains options for the TAG Kubernetes service that the Chart exposes.
+service contains options for the Access Graph Kubernetes service that the Chart exposes.

 service.type